narical/Simplicity/README.md

 * all ethereal items now preceded with word "etherial"
 * uniques and runewords have 'uniq' and 'runeword' marks for ease of distinguish
 * socketed items have number of sockets followed after their names
-* potentially expensive staves, wands and scepters show their vendor price
+* potentially expensive items show their vendor price
 * different display options for every set of items' tier (normal, exceptional, elite), quality (inferior, superior, magic etc.) and number of sockets
 * show charms, jewelry, uniques, set items and other important stuff
 * minimal size of gold piles shown limited to 500 (it's meant to be changed to your liking)